The German Language and Gender

 The German version uses the so-called generic masculine form because “Lehrer” (teacher) is masculine.
 A generic feminine form exists for feminine nouns and a generic neutral form for the neuter.

-As mentioned the English solution for this problem is the singular they, which is not directly translatable to German.
-But do not give up hope just yet, there are a few solutions for the German language.
+As mentioned the English solution for this problem is the singular they, which isn’t directly translatable to German.
+But don’t give up hope just yet, there are a few solutions for the German language.

 A straightforward albeit verbose technique is enumeration of every gender.
 This is possible because a lot of German nouns have a feminine and masculine form.